LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 2. Start a while loop while the stack is not empty
 3. `Peek` at the top node in the stack
-4. If the top node has unvisited children, mark the top node as visited, and then `Push` any unvisted children bsck into the stack.
+4. If the top node has unvisited children, mark the top node as visited, and then `Push` any unvisited children back into the stack.
 5. If the top node does not have any unvisited children, `Pop` that node off the stack
 6. repeat until the stack is empty.